-- 7. Turn lever (A) away from header to raise safety prop until lever locks into vertical position.
-Repeat for opposite cylinder. - 8.
+- 7. Turn lever (A) away from the header to raise the safety prop until the lever locks into vertical position.
+Repeat for the opposite cylinder. - 8.
 Start the engine, choose a level area, and lower the header to the ground. - 9.
 Shut down the engine, and remove the key from the ignition.

-10. Loosen nut (B) and rotate barrel (A) to relieve load on link.
+10. Loosen nut (B) and rotate barrel (A) to relieve load on the link.

-- 11. Remove cotter pin on clevis pin (B) and remove pin to disconnect from header.
-Reinstall clevis pin in header. - 12.
+- 11. Remove the cotter pin from clevis pin (B) and remove pin (B) to disconnect from the header.
+Reinstall the clevis pin in the header. - 12.
 Tighten nut against barrel (A).
 A slight tap with a hammer is sufficient.